Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Recommender System and Computational Advertising.md

 ### Beyond Matrix Completion

-There are 2 common techniques in recommender system:
+There are 2 common techniques in recommender systems:

 1. The goal of `matrix factorization` techniques in RS is to determine a low-rank approximation of the user-item rating matrix by decomposing it into a product of (user and item) matrices of lower dimensionality (latent factors).
 2. The idea of `ensemble methods` is to combine multiple alternative machine learning models to obtain more accurate predictions.